Central Bank of Iran: Leadership

+Buildings

+The CBI was initially located in a modernist building on Ferdowsi Street, by then the financial district of Tehran with the head offices of Bank Melli Iran, Bank Sepah, Bank Rahni Iran, and Bank Bazargani.
+In 2005, it relocated to the Bank Markazi Tower, a larger and more modern in North Tehran.
+In the late 2010s, the CBI built a second tower in the same northern neighborhood, known as the Iran Central Bank Museum.
+Meanwhile, the original building on Ferdowsi Street has been transferred to Bank Melli Iran.

 Publications

 The Central Bank of Iran publishes a variety of periodicals for general and specialist audiences including Economic Trends, Bulletin, Annual Review, Economic Report and Balance Sheet.
 Other publications include booklets, monographs and brochures.
 Many of those documents are also available in English.